inkVerb/VIP/301/Lesson-01.md

 ___

 # The Take
 - Shell scripts use logic tests
+- **whitespace** - any extra space, including more than one continguous space, leading or trailing space on a line or string, or tabs
+  - Often seen as a problem and removed by many text operations
+  - A kind of metacharacter (see [Characters](https://github.com/inkVerb/vip/blob/master/Cheat-Sheets/Characters.md#RegEx-Metacharacters) cheat sheet) and dealt with in RegEx ([401 Lesson 11](https://github.com/inkVerb/vip/blob/master/401/Lesson-11.md))

 ## `if` (a logical test)
 - Procedure of an `if` test: